SabishiCake/HARCT/api/README.md

 ?>
 ```

+Ensure that the `x-api-key` header is included in the request with the correct API key value, and the server will use the `authenticateApiKey` middleware to validate the API key before processing the request.

-### Security
+## Security

-Ensure that you still handle input validation and prevent SQL injection attacks by using parameterized queries.
+Ensure that you still handle input validation to prevent SQL injection attacks by using parameterized queries.

 ## Contributing